toggledbits/VenstarColorTouch-Hubitat/README.md

 1. Go to the "Wi-Fi Status" page (under the "Wi-Fi" menu), and confirm that you are connected to the network and have good signal strength--if not, configure or troubleshoot that before continuing (see your thermostat's documentation);
 1. Under the "Wi-Fi" menu, turn on the "Local API";
-1. Under the "Wi-Fi" menu, the "API Protocol" may be either HTTP or HTTPS, but use HTTP for now;
+1. Under the "Wi-Fi" menu, select 'HTTP' as the "API Protocol" for now; you can change it later, but let's keep the variables to a minimum for initial setup.
-1. Assign your thermostat a DHCP-reserved IP address at your DHCP server, or a static IP address in the thermostat interface.
+1. Assign your thermostat a DHCP-reserved IP address at your DHCP server/router, or a static IP address in the thermostat interface.
 1. Power-cycle the thermostat.

 Once you have completed these steps, confirm that your thermostat's API is reachable by opening the thermostat in a browser.
 For example, if your thermostat's assigned IP (from step 2) is 192.168.9.100, then you would open `http://192.168.9.100/`.
 You should get a short JSON response containing the string "api_ver" (it does not matter what version of the API your thermostat uses).

-### Installation from GitHub ###
+### Driver Installation (on hub)

 1. Log in to your hub.
 2. Go to the *Drivers Code* page.